centreon/centreon-documentation/cloud/installation/poller-remove.md

    The services monitored by this poller are moved to the other poller automatically.
 3. On the **Configuration > Pollers > Pollers** page, select the poller you want to remove, then click **Delete**.
 The poller disappears from the list of pollers.
-4. [Deploy the configuration](../monitoring/monitoring-servers/deploying-a-configuration.md) for the central server.
+4. [Deploy the configuration](../monitoring/monitoring-servers/deploying-a-configuration.md) for the SaaS platform.
 The poller is removed for good.
 This cannot be undone.